SHIRISH POKHAREL

 The duct-tape and strings approach to software is unfairly maligned

 The “duct-tape and strings” approach to building software prioritizes functionality and rapid iteration.
 That comes at the cost of design perfection and technical debt.
-It raises eyebrows among proponents of careful planning.
-However, it’s a valid approach to real-world pressures and can lead to successful results.
+It stresses the heck out of proponents of careful planning.
+But it’s a valid approach to real-world pressures and can lead to successful results.

 Srini Pillay's Tinker Dabble Try: The Power of an Unfocused Mind, a book review